property manager

-If you are a landlord or property manager, you know how much work it is to find good tenants for your vacant properties!
+If you are a landlord or property manager, you know how much work it is to find a good tenant for a vacant unit!

-You want them to be reliable and respectful to avoid non-payments, neighbor complaints, and disturbances in the apartment.
+You want tenants who are reliable and respectful to avoid missed payments, neighbor complaints, and disturbances in the unit.

 Selection criteria to consider when choosing a future tenant